Boost the effectiveness of your ads with #TVxTwitter synchronization

-In 2017, in order to more precisely measure and analyse the impact of synchronised ad campaigns, a new study was created to measure the impact of slots simultaneously broadcast on TF1 group TV channels and on Twitter.
+In 2017, in order to more precisely measure and analyze the impact of synchronized ad campaigns, a new study was created to measure the impact of slots simultaneously broadcast on TF1 group TV channels and on Twitter.
 The targeted video campaigns on Twitter of 3 brands from the consumer goods sector were put in place, each one of them being immediately triggered when the ad was broadcast on one of the TF1 group’s channels thanks to 4C Insights technology.

 Twitter is a powerful attention and engagement amplifier for TV.
 The power of the TF1 group’s TV slots coupled with the creative possibilities of Twitter is great news for advertisers”

 The TF1 group’s programs have a unique ability to engage with viewers, and the hashtags of our shows (#KohLanta, #NMA, #Quotidien, etc) are in the Tops Trends in France.
 The synchronization of advertising messages between Twitter and our advertising slots is an opportunity for brands to develop greater complementarity between messages and thereby significantly boost the advertising effectiveness of their campaigns.”

 In individuals exposed to ads on either the TF1 group’s channels or on Twitter, the memorization index is 172, whereas for those exposed to both simultaneously the index is 196.
 It is where this indicator is concerned that synchronization makes its greatest contribution.

 The impact to brand awareness is also considerable because individuals exposed to a synchronized campaign on both Twitter and the TF1 group’s TV channels, simultaneously, present an index of 134 (vs. 127 for single exposure on the TF1 group’s TV channels or on Twitter).

 Better understanding and appropriation of the advertising message thanks to synchronization